 Best Pizza Cutters On Amazon

 Fiskars is our top recommendation for pizza cutters.
-At $23.58 (as of 5/11/22), they won’t break the bank, and their quality will shine through.
+They won’t break the bank, and their quality will shine through.

 These stainless-steel scissors have an easy-grip handle designed to be comfortable to hold, while the angled design keeps the handle up and away from the toppings.
 While cutting, you will not shift the toppings around with the scissor handle.

 The base of the scissors is made from nylon, and this heat-resistant material will allow you to cut your food without damaging any surfaces.

 At 10.5″, these pizza scissors are ideal for handling large and small pizzas.
 This modern design makes them essential for your kitchen while protecting your bakeware, counters, and pans.

 - Large, comfortable handle design that keeps your hands far away from the topping

 - Nylon non-stick base to protect surfaces from damage